marco-michel/TimeEvolver/README.md

-LICENSE                         the MIT licence cmake                           cmake files for downloading dependencies core                            the methods for time evolution using Krylov subspace techniques example                         concrete example to demonstrate usage of the program helper                          methods to create the set of basis states and to compute the Hamiltonian matrix output				output of the example
+LICENSE                         the MIT licence cmake                           cmake files for downloading dependencies core                            the methods for time evolution using Krylov subspace techniques example                         concrete examples to demonstrate usage of the program helper                          methods to create the set of basis states and to compute the Hamiltonian matrix output				output of the example
 CMakeLists                      file needed for cmake